4 min read

 Use Case Explanations: Where Hero Shots Win (and What to Optimize)

-Knowing what is a hero shot is most useful when you can apply it across channels.
+The definition is most useful once you apply it per channel.
 Below are practical use cases and what makes each hero shot work.

 Ecommerce product detail pages (PDPs)